El with hook

-El with descender (Ԯ ԯ) is the nineteenth letter of the Itelmen, introduced with the new Cyrillic alphabet during 1984-1988.
-In some publications El with hook is substituted by El with descender.
+El with hook is the nineteenth letter of Itelmen, introduced with the new Cyrillic alphabet during 1984–1988.
+In some publications, it is substituted by El with descender (Ԯ ԯ).

-El with hook has been in use in the Khanty since 1990.
-El with hook and El with descender are considered variants of the same letter in Khanty, their use depends on the particular publisher.
+El with hook has been in use in Khanty since 1990.
+El with hook and El with descender are considered variants of the same letter in Khanty; their use depends on the particular publisher.